Tinnitus: Is It Related to Migraine?

-Some of the most challenging aspects of migraine have nothing to do with headache.
+Some of the most challenging aspects of migraine have nothing to do with headaches.
 One of those annoying symptoms is tinnitus.
 All that buzzing and whooshing can make it difficult to concentrate.
 The key to treating it lies in its cause.
 However, tinnitus can manifest as a symptom of many headache disorders, complications, side effects of treatments, and even comorbid conditions.
 Ruling out all the scary stuff (or getting it diagnosed and treated) can take a long time.

 Tinnitus can take many forms.
-Sometimes it is a symptom of migraine and sometimes it is something else.
+Sometimes it is a symptom of migraine, and sometimes it is something else.

-- Post-Trauma Headaches often include symptoms of tinnitus, vertigo, dizziness, nausea, and vomiting.
+- Post-trauma headaches often include symptoms of tinnitus, vertigo, dizziness, nausea, and vomiting.

 - Some medications can cause tinnitus.
 Read the inserts carefully on antibiotics, cancer medications, antidepressants, NSAIDs, and diuretics.